Skip to content

 Posted on by Karen Cioffi

 Are you thinking about writing a children’s book?
-Or, maybe you have one published already.
+Or you may already have one published.

 Well, unless you’ve written a book for ‘your eyes only’ or maybe your family’s, you’ll want to make your book visible.
 You’ll want as many people as possible to see what you’ve written.